sasaki77/archiverappliance-datasource/README.md

 ## Dev setup

-This plugin requires node 6.10.0
+It is recommend to use node 12.13.0

 ```
 npm install -g yarn